-Cryptocurrency has been on a tear recently, as government spending and liquidity from the Federal Reserve flood the financial system.
-That’s helped cause a run-up in popular digital currencies, including Bitcoin, Ethereum and (perhaps surprisingly) Dogecoin.
+Cryptocurrency has been on a tear as government spending and a recovering economy push money into the financial system.
+That’s helped boost popular digital currencies, including Bitcoin, Ethereum and (perhaps surprisingly) Dogecoin.
 But the move is also fueled by rising speculation that cryptocurrency is the “must catch” wave of the future.

 While cryptocurrencies typically have a few things in common, what are the differences between these three popular cryptos?
 Quite a lot actually, and here are some of the biggest distinctions.